kuhe/createElement/README.md

 Take responsibility for every kilobyte you ship to your users.

-The `lib` contains a handful of functions and is measured in bytes (~492 bytes with gzip/minify) rather than kilobytes.
+The `lib` contains a handful of functions and is measured in bytes rather than kilobytes.

 - (1) There's no need for document query selectors.